Jury members

 Bio

-Paula Vaccaro is an award-winning producer, screenwriter with a career spanning over two decades in international cinema.
-Born in Buenos Aires and based in London, she is the founder of Pinball London, a production company renowned for its bold storytelling and collaborations with acclaimed directors such as Sally Potter, Luca Guadagnino, Jim Jarmusch, Guillermo Arriaga and Emir Kusturica.
-Her films have won over 100 international awards, including three Venice Lions, and have premiered at major festivals like Cannes, Sundance, Venice, Toronto, and Berlin.
-She is a member of BAFTA, the European Film Academy, and the Writers’ Guild of Great Britain, and serves on the board of the European Producers’ Club.
+Paula is an award-winning producer and screenwriter with a career spanning over two decades.
+Born in Buenos Aires and based in London, she is the founder of Pinball London, a production company which worked with acclaimed directors such as Sally Potter, Luca Guadagnino, Jim Jarmusch, Guillermo Arriaga and Emir Kusturica.
+Her films have won over 100 international awards, including three Venice Lions, and have premiered at the world's biggest film festivals.
 A strong advocate for diversity and mentorship, she has led pioneering industry initiatives, including the first EPC-Netflix training program for women producers.
-Her latest production, the first feature of Giovanni Tortorici, Diciannove / Nineteen), is an Italy-UK co-production between Frenesy (Italy) and Pinball London (UK), and premiered at Venice 2024, TIFF, and BFI London Film Festival.
-The film won the Youth Jury Dragon Award at Göteborg Film Festival and it’s being released in cinemas across Europe and the US.
+Her latest production, Giovanni Tortorici's first feature Nineteen, premiered at Venice 2024, winning the Youth Jury Dragon Award at this year’s Göteborg film festival.

 Ciro Guerra